 Q: So it’s likely that just as many young men as women are struggling with their mental health, and the statistics don’t accurately reflect that because men tend to underreport their symptoms.
 What, then, accounts for the fact that the suicide rate among males is so much higher than the rate for women?

-KW: Although it has been shown that women have higher rates of suicidal thoughts and non-fatal suicide attempts, when men make a suicide plan, they often take more deadly measures.
-With girls, their attempts tend to leave an opening for living.
+KW: With girls, their attempts tend to leave an opening for living.
 When boys decide that they will make an attempt, it feels much more final to them.
 They internalize so much, because of their fear of speaking the truth, that it gets to a point where they just can’t hold it anymore, and that feels like the only way out.
 Then the suicide gesture is the statistic that’s recorded, rather than the feelings leading up to it.
-Regardless of gender, suicidal thoughts and actions are serious crisis moments and need to be addressed by professionals.
+Regardless of gender, however, suicidal thoughts and actions are serious crisis moments and need to be addressed by professionals.

 Q: What can parents do to support their sons who may be struggling but not talking about what they’re feeling?